 Figure 1.
 Forms of information and knowledge gathering for decision-making and their framing and modes of participation.
 These are shown along axes of the scope of research (vertical) and the by whom the research is framed (horizonal axis).

 While collaborative knowledge gathering approaches can be aligned with certain ideals and aims, often there are also challenging realities.
 In some cases, knowledge coproduction and subsequent comanagement has been accused of side-lining Indigenous knowledge in favour of scientific knowledge while in other cases there have been accusations of over-romaticising Indigenous knowledge (Watson, 2013).
-There are risks that comanagement can also result in negative impacts associated with inequitable dominance of new leaders, conflicts between interest groups, or undesirable power dynamics (Evans, Cherrett, & Pemsl, 2011).
+There are risks that comanagement can also result in negative social outcomes by worsening the complexities of intra- and inter-group power dynamics, for example by disrupting balances of power or undermining leaders, inflaming conflicts between interest groups, or imposing outside decision-making powers over local issues (Evans, Cherrett, & Pemsl, 2011).
+Political, economic, and decision-making power is never uniform and never uniformly leads to implementation of favored outcomes—even in monocultural societies it is patchy, is controlled by individuals with different values and interests (cf. discretionary power), and takes different forms across scales (e.g. street-level implementation vs. national law) (Hoag 2011).
+Translating power into action across spaces, discrectionary capacities and scales is thus only made more complex when the comanagement aspect is added, if this articulation is not done carefully.
 Whether these issues are greater in comanagement than when knowledge generation and synthesis and decision-making are separate, or whether these issues are common to a range of approaches to inform decision-making has not been established,.
-It is important to reflect on whether such challenges are the outcome of the knowledge gathering approach itself or inherent to a wide spectrum of approaches to informed decision-making.
-Given the often diffuse pathways between knowledge and evidence and decision-making under all models of decision-making it seems likely that tensions between diverse voices are common to many decision-making processes, the difference between different models of informed decision-making is simply where different voices are introduced.

 Integrating knowledge gathering and decision-making